PriyaSrileka/taskapp/README.md

 docker run -d -p 3333:3000 task-app
 ```

-Visit your application in a browser at [http://localhost:3333 ] /[http://192.168.99.100:3333/task].
+Visit your application in a browser at [http://localhost:3333 or  http://192.168.99.100:3333/task].
 If localhost is not working then try with docker machine ip.
 You should see the task creation form.
-You can fill the name, description field and do submit.
+You can fill the name, description field and submit the form.

 Run Application using docker compose